 Data storage for all needs

-Data security is one of people’s main concerns to move their projects to the cloud.
+Data security is one of the people’s main concerns to move their projects to the cloud.
 Sensitive data can be hacked when deployed to the cloud.
 But, while it is being transferred to the cloud, many cloud providers provide data encryption.
 Some providers incorporate this feature.
-While some other uses dedicated clients to provide encryption of cloud data.
+While some other uses dedicated clients to offer encryption of cloud data.